Swing Trading on Betfair: Bigger Profits, Less Stress

 What is Swing Trading?

-Swing trading = capturing larger price movements by holding positions longer.
+Swing trading = capturing larger price movements by holding positions longer than a scalper would.

 Characteristics:

-- Hold positions from minutes minutes to several hours (or days)
+- Hold positions from several minutes to a full half or match

 Why Swing Trading Works